 Not only have the Yankees added a significant upgrade at three positions (two starters and a first baseman), they also have a lot of room for improvement from within.

-a great deal of depth, which should allow manager Joe Girardi to platoon or play match-ups as he sees fit.
+The most important improvement is an outfield with a great deal of depth, which should allow manager Joe Girardi to platoon or play match-ups as he sees fit.
 Johnny Damon, coming off a fine offensive year, should get the start in left field.
 Right field will likely be split between Xavier Nady and Nick Swisher.
 Swisher looks to be the super-sub, and is well-qualified offensively.
 He should bounce back from a down year even as Nady fades following a career year.
 Center field is still an open question and will likely be the team's biggest weakness.
 The Yankees are hoping that Brett Gardner is ready, mainly because they really, really want him to be ready.
 On the plus side, the team does have guys like Damon and Swisher who can handle center if the Gardner/Melky Cabrera experiment fails dramatically.

 The Yanks can also expect a pretty big bounceback from their middle infield.
 Derek Jeter had a disappointing 2008; even a modest increase to the Jeter of old would be a big help.
 Second baseman Robinson Cano had an even tougher time than Jeter, hitting .271 with a woeful .305 OBP despite showing some power.
 Cano doesn't have Jeter's track record, so it's hard to say how much he will be able to improve in '09.
 If he doesn't show signs of improvement, he could see his time at second base come to an abrupt end.